vuex-orm/plugin-axios/docs/guide/configurations.md

 # Configurations

-Vuex ORM Axios plugin comes with a wealth of options to control request behavior.
+Vuex ORM Axios plugin comes with various options to control request behavior.
 These options can be configured in three common places:

 - **Globally** - options can defined during installation
 - **Model** - options can be defined on a per-model basis